tomassantos484/ConagraGPT/README.md

 # ConagraGPT
-ConagraGPT is an award winning custom GPT solution that I designed for the purposes of my Tech and CompSci Case Competition @ FBLA NLC in Orlando, FL from June 24-27.
+ConagraGPT is an award-winning custom GPT solution that I designed for the purposes of my Tech and CompSci Case Competition @ FBLA NLC in Orlando, FL, from June 24-27.
 I managed to capture 3rd Place in the Case Competition with this AI-driven solution!

 The Tech & CompSci Case Competition examined Conagra Brands.
 They are a Fortune 500 company with over $12.3 billion in revenue in the past year alone.
-They boat an expansive portfolio of memorable and world-renowned brands, such as Slim Jim, Swiss Miss, David Seeds, Reddi Whip, etc.
+They boast an expansive portfolio of memorable and world-renowned brands, such as Slim Jim, Swiss Miss, David Seeds, Reddi Whip, etc.

-While everything may be going well for them on the surface, in reality they are facing a dilemma.
+While everything may be going well for them on the surface, they are facing a dilemma.
 Because of the inadequacy of traditional market research methods, they are falling behind the curve in identifying food trends, nutritional needs, and products that can effectively fill market gaps.

-To address these issues, I designed ConagraGPT, a custom GPT through OpenAI's platform.
-I can effectively analyze food trends, nutritional needs, and suggest new products to fill makret gaps for Conagra Brands.
+I designed ConagraGPT, a custom GPT through OpenAI's platform to address these issues.
+I can effectively analyze food trends, nutritional needs, and suggest new products to fill market gaps for Conagra Brands.

 # **Example Prompts and Answers**